Soprano trombone: Repertoire

 There is very little classical repertoire written specifically for soprano trombone.
 The earliest pieces are three cantatas by Johann Sebastian Bach and two passions by Georg Philipp Telemann (as edited by his grandson) from the early 18th century, and a large body of Moravian Church music for trombone choir from the late 18th and 19th century.

 In contemporary music, composers have very occasionally included soprano trombone in orchestral works.
 British composer Brian Ferneyhough called for two in his large 2006 work Plötzlichkeit; after playing one of the parts in a performance, Hultmark became a proponent of the soprano trombone as a serious instrument.
-He has written and commissioned new compositions for it, and promotes its use as a first instrument for children.
+He has written and commissioned several new compositions for it.

 In jazz, some contemporary artists are employing the soprano trombone in their work.
 Wycliffe Gordon and Christian Scott both use the instrument in solos and on their albums.
 New York musician Steven Bernstein has become well known for playing the "slide trumpet" in his band, Sexmob.